relmachtoub/projects/SQL/README.md

 Project:

-Import files from Zuber ride sharing company & study data, make sure the data types are correct, identify the top 10 neighborhoods in terms of drop-offs.
+Run Statistical Analysis on Zuber Ride Sharing Company's Data.

 Summary of steps taken:
+1. Pull data via web scraping and SQL queries.
-1. Preprocess data and run exploratory data analysis.
+2. Preprocess data and run exploratory data analysis.
-2. Find Top 10 Neighborhoods for Drop Off's in Chicago.
+3. Find Top 10 Neighborhoods for Drop Off's in Chicago.
-3. Plot Taxi Companies vs Number of Rides.
+4. Plot Taxi Companies vs Number of Rides.
-4. Test the hypothesis:
+5. Test the hypothesis:
 - "The average duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays."
 - Null Hypothesis: The average duration of rides on Saturdays is the same for good and bad weather conditions.
 - Alt Hypothesis: The average duration of rides on Saturdays is different for good and bad weather conditions.